It can be difficult to manage all the different bills and payments in our lives.

 Consider paying off loans with credit cards

 Are you disciplined about repaying what you borrow and have a good credit score?
-Then, there are occasionally interest-free or low-interest balance transfer credit card deals which transfer money directly into your bank account.
+Then, there are occasionally interest-free or low-interest balance transfer credit card deals that transfer money directly into your bank account.

 These can then be used to repay overdrafts and loans.

 But these deals usually come with a fee.
 So you’ll need to work out whether doing this would be cost-effective for you.